SpartnerNL/laravel-excel-docs/csv/1.0/exports/export_from_query.md

 }
 ```

 What's different about the FromQuery handler is that it automatically uses chunking (chunkById) to optimize performance.
-This happens in much the same way as it doesn in Laravel-Excel.
+This happens in much the same way as it does in Laravel-Excel.
 You can customize the chunksize via the config file `csv.php`:

 ```